zeph-yr/XephGBT/README.md

 - Place `XephGBT.dll` into your `Plugins` directory
 - If you are a Supporter, configure settings to get the most of the experience!
 - Run game, start stream, and have fun with your community!
-- Requires: BSML, BS_Utils, SiraUtil
+- Requires: BSML, BS_Utils, SiraUtil.
+For BS 1.27.0+

 #### Supporters: Setup ChannelPoints Rewards and Limits
 #### Step 2.
 Stream-side Settings